pgsdf/axiom/README.md

 # Axiom

-**Axiom** is a ZFS-native system manager and package infrastructure for the Pacific Grove Software Distribution (PGSD).
+**Axiom** is a ZFS-native system manager and package infrastructure.

 It provides an **immutable ZFS-backed software store**, **declarative system profiles**, **deterministic dependency resolution**, and **atomic environment